dannemano/thymeleaf-stimulus.js/README.md

 # Thymeleaf with stimulus.js

-Example application with Spring Boot, Thymeleaf and Stimulus.js.
+Example application Thymeleaf and Stimulus.js are used together.

-No build system is used.
+No js build system (i.e. webpack) is used.

 Start the application and navigate to localhost:8080